 Thus, going back to the original proposition:

 - Indoor speakers are typically geared toward smaller, enclosed spaces.
-Because the room will reverberate part of the sound, the volume doesn’t need to be as extreme.
+Because the room will reverberate part of the sound, the volume doesn’t need to be as extreme, so audio furniture like a Speaker End Table (built in table speaker) may be all you need.
 Plus, for the full music set up, an external subwoofer will generally be needed with indoor speakers to experience the full range.

 Outdoor speakers are made to fill large, voluminous areas.
 They’re made to project music far into the distance and to cut through weather.
 While they may not be as crisp as an indoor speaker at lower volumes, they will definitely be heard at its loudest.
 Additionally, outdoor speakers will typically come with a subwoofer built into the speaker’s enclosure.